eschnett/AlgebraicMatrices.jl/README.md

 operations might be much cheaper than there standard counterparts (e.g. matrix products), others might be much more expensive (e.g. indexing into a `ProductArray`).

+The `evaluate` function converts `AlgebraicArray`s to their standard representation.
+This might be necessary for efficient element-wise access.